-The mission of the Sheridan County Conservation District is to protect Sheridan County's water and land quality through assistance programs, education, monitoring and planning.
+The mission of the Sheridan County Conservation District is to protect Sheridan County's water and land quality through assistance programs, information and outreach, monitoring and planning.

 The disastrous dust bowls of the 1930s, coupled with the depression, caused alarming public concern and forced the nation to think about its depleting natural resources.
 During the disaster, President Franklin D. Roosevelt established a soil erosion study, which provided 3 million unemployed men with work on American farms, forests and stream banks.
 By 1934, public attention focused on Hugh Hammond Bennet, Director of the Soil Erosion Service, as he reported the findings of the first national soil erosion survey.
 Bennet’s report calculated that over 50 million acres of crops were destroyed and 125 million acres of topsoil were lost.
 To control the erosion, Bennet requested the government establish a soil erosion organization.